leaf-node/swirlnet/API.md

         genomes = population.getGenomes();

-Loop through and process each of the genomes.
-Create a phenotype for each genome and use that to create each net.
+Loop through and process each of the genomes: create a phenotype for each genome and use that to create each net.
 This process is broken up into more than one step and uses text based formats so that you can evolve genomes on one machine and test them in parallel on many others.